MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/06-create-pipeline.md

 1. Drag and drop the **Normalize numerical columns** component on to the canvas, below the **Remove empty rows**.
 Connect the output of the previous component to the input of the new component.
 1. Drag and drop the **Train a Decision Tree Classifier Model** component on to the canvas, below the **Remove empty rows**.
 Connect the output of the previous component to the input of the new component.
 Your pipeline should look like this:
 ![Decision Tree Pipeline in Designer](media/designer-pipeline-decision.png)
-1. Submit your pipeline and wait until all components have successfully completed.
+1. Submit your pipeline.
+Create a new experiment and name it *diabetes-designer-pipeline*.
+Wait until all components have successfully completed.

 You have now trained the model with a similar pipeline as before (only omitting the calculation of the summary statistics).
 You can change the algorithm you use to train the model by replacing the last component: